- Tamera Bolden, Houston, TX

 Ms. Doyle was elected to the Executive Board for the Middle College National Consortium in 2007.
 She is also a member of the Secondary Principal’s Association in Buffalo, as well as serving on the Smart Scholars Advisory Board for SUNY.

-Mrs. Mitchell holds masters degrees in Educational Administration and Supervision and Guidance and Counseling Services from the University of Memphis and Bachelor of Arts degree in Spanish Language and Literature from Siena College.
+Mrs. Mitchell has masters degrees in Educational Administration and Supervision and Guidance and Counseling Services from the University of Memphis, and a Bachelor of Arts degree in Spanish Language and Literature from Siena College.

 Dr. Deborah Shanley was appointed Dean of the School of Education at Brooklyn College in 1998.
 Prior to coming to Brooklyn College she was Dean of The School of Liberal Arts and Education at CUNY/Medgar Evers College.
 Her work with multiple college and community constituencies earned her a Humanitarian Award from the CUNY Consortium for the Study of Disabilities and the Medgar Evers College Worker Education Program.
 Dean Shanley brings to the Brooklyn College School of Education a passion for improving teaching and learning in the public schools, as well as an activist perspective on teacher education renewal.
 Her current work focuses on creating collaborations and partnerships with New York City schools and cultural institutions as vehicles for extending teacher preparation beyond the walls of academia.
 Under her leadership the School of Education at Brooklyn College has partnerships with the American Museum of Natural History, the Lincoln Center Institute Teacher Education Collaborative, and The National Parks of New York Harbor Education Center.
 She is the Chairperson of the Governing and Executive Board of the National Network for Educational Renewal and Chairs the Deans group for The Council of Great City Schools.